-- a.
-Each DoD Component will maintain a central repository of its PIAs on the Component's public website until PII is no longer maintained in the system or the system is not in operation. - b.
-Publish only section 1 of DD Form 2930. - c.
-If section 1 of DD Form 2930 contains information that would raise security concerns or reveal classified or sensitive information, the DoD Component can restrict the publication of the assessment.
-Such information will be protected and handled consistent with section 552 of Reference (h), also known as the "Freedom of Information Act." - d.
-The DoD CIO PIA Website, http://dodcio.defense.gov/In-the-News/Privacy-Impact-Assessments/, is the central link to the DoD Component PIA websites.
-If the component PIA Website changes, the component PIA representative will send an updated URL to osd.mc-alex.dod-cio.mbx.pia@mail.mil. - 4.
-SUBMISSION.
+a.
+Each DoD Component will maintain a central repository of its PIAs on the Component's public website until PII is no longer maintained in the system or the system is not in operation.

+b.
+Publish only sections 1 and 2 of DD Form 2930.

+c.
+If sections 1 and 2 of DD Form 2930 contains information that would raise security concerns or reveal classified or sensitive information, the DoD Component can restrict the publication of the assessment.
+Such information will be protected and handled consistent with section 552 of Reference (h), also known as the "Freedom of Information Act."

+d.
+The DoD CIO PIA Website, http://dodcio.defense.gov/In-the-News/Privacy-Impact-Assessments/, will be is the central link to the DoD Component PIA websites.
+If the component PIA Website changes, the component PIA representative will send an updated URL to osd.mcalex.dod-cio.mbx.pia@mail.mil.

+4. SUBMISSION.
 DoD Components submit an electronic copy of each approved PIA to the osd.mc-alex.dod-cio.mbx.pia@mail.mil.
 The appointed DoD CIO PIA action officer forwards only the public required PIAs to OMB.